cleebp/csc-510-group-g/mar1/clipit-order/README.md

 # Contextual Sorting Section

 This section adds contextual sorting feature to the base.
-* Allow favorite reservations
+* Allow sorting by time: "ctrl-shift-t"
-* Allow sorting by frequency of usage
+* Allow sorting by frequency of usage: "ctrl-shift-q"
-* Allow sorting by sources
+* Allow sorting by sources: "ctrl-shift-s"